Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 One of the most important considerations when looking for a loan is the interest you'll pay.
 Even if you can get the amount you want, a high interest rate will mean that you pay much more in the long term than you would for a loan with a smaller rate.
 Below, you can learn more about some ways that interest rates are determined and how you can work towards getting lower rates for your loans.
 If you're looking for funds, you should check to see whether On Stride Financial's loan amounts and interest rates make sense for you.

-You can apply today for an On Stride Financial loan from £1,000 to £10,000.
-Loans are unsecured, with durations available of 1 – 5 years, and APR rates of 29% - 89%, depending on your financial history.
-Actual loan amount, APR and term may vary based on application details.
+You can apply today for an On Stride Financial loan from £150 to £5,000.
+Loans are unsecured with a term between 6 months to 3 years, and APRs from 50% - 275%.
+Actual loan amount, specific APR and loan duration may vary based on application details.

 Lenders determine interest rates in complex ways, usually involving factors like determining a person's ability to repay the loan, overall affordability, government regulations, and economic analysis.
 As a consumer, however, there are four factors that will be most important when determining your interest rate: your credit rating, your previous relationship with the lender, your current financial situation, and the amount and length of the loan.